CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 Sorting strings does work and it does it alphabetically.
 All capital letters are "less than" all lower case letters, and a blank string ("") is the
 "smallest".
 For example, if you have the strings "DBC", "Daa", "", "EEE", the sorted ascending order would be "", "DBC", "Daa", "EEE".
-The blank is first; the two strings starting with "D" are before the string "EEE", and the upper case "B" preceeds the lower case "a".
+The blank is first; the two strings starting with "D" are before the string "EEE", and the upper case "B" precedes the lower case "a".

-As a sidenote, there is an additional command, `sort`, which can perform sorting.
+As a side note, there is an additional command, `sort`, which can perform sorting.
 It does not allow sorting in descending order, however it does allow you to conditionally sort; that is, passing something like `sort <varname> in <condition>` would sort only those rows for which the condition is true, the remaining rows remain *in their exact same position*.